Stopklatka TV

 Stopklatka TV is a Polish television channel owned by Stopklatka SA.
 It offers film subject matter being involved in a company Kino Polska (Cinema Poland), of SPI International Polska belonging to the group and the Agora S.A.
-The channel started on March 15, 2014.
+The channel started on 15 March 2014.

 History

-National Broadcasting Council granted concession to this station on 30 October 2013.
-Stopklatka began broadcasting on 15 march 2014, turning into the first free and public TV channel in Poland.
+KRRIT granted concession to this station on 30 October 2013.
+Stopklatka began broadcasting on 15 March 2014, turning into the first free and public TV channel in Poland.
 The branding was refreshed on 14 April 2017.